codehsbooks/introcs/Basic-Data-Structures/intro-to-sets.md

 var dogs = new Set();
 ```

+We have now successfully created our set of dogs.
+However it is currently empty, since we have not yet added anything to the set.

 #### Using Sets

 ##### Adding to a set

 Adding to a set is very simple.
-If we wanted to add "Corgi" and "German Shepard" to the set of dogs that we created above, we can do so like so :
+For example, if we wanted to add "Corgi" and "German Shepard" to the set of dogs that we created above, we can do so like so :

 ```
 dogs.add("Corgi");